Jason Leaver

 Kara Dymond

-Kara is currently working toward her Master’s degree in teaching from OISE at the University of Toronto, where she studied drama and anthropology in her undergrad.
-Kara is a theatrical jill-of-all-trades, working as an actor, musician, playwright, teacher, producer and stage manager.
+Kara holds a Master’s degree in teaching as well as a drama specialist and anthropology minor from the University of Toronto.
+Although she now has her dream teaching job, Kara still tries to keep up her reputation as a theatrical jill-of-all-trades.
+She has worked as an actor, singer, playwright, producer and stage manager.
 As a playwright, Kara most recently took home the 2nd Place Award in the Toronto Fringe New Play Contest 2010 for her play Her Child.
 Kara’s play Losing Berlin had a reading at the Tarragon Theatre Studio Space in May 2008.
 She performed in its original incarnation as a one-woman show, which debuted in the U of T Drama Festival 2004 (Best Actor Award and the Robertson Davies Playwrighting Award) and the London Fringe 2004.
 Kara’s favourite acting credits include Kelly in The Drowned World (muckheap productions), Albertine in Past Perfect, Kent in King Lear, Edna in Waiting for Lefty (UCDP), Lampito in Lysistrata (Hart House Theatre), Dorothy in The Wizard of Oz, Martha in The Secret Garden, Anne in Anne of Green Gables, and Ko-Ko in The Mikado (Opera Buffa).
 Film credits include Taking Possession and Penance (award-winning), which she co-wrote with Jason Leaver.

 Rebecca Rynsoever